quantumlib/OpenFermion/README.rst

 `ipython notebook demo <https://github.com/quantumlib/OpenFermion/blob/master/examples/openfermion_demo.ipynb>`__ as well as our detailed `code documentation <http://openfermion.readthedocs.io/en/latest/openfermion.html>`__.

-Note that in the event that one is having trouble installing OpenFermion or its plugins, we have provided a Docker image and usage instructions in the `docker folder
+In the event that one is having trouble installing OpenFermion or its plugins, we have provided a Docker image and usage instructions in the `docker folder
 <https://github.com/quantumlib/OpenFermion/tree/master/docker>`__.
-The Docker image provides a virtual environment configured with the OpenFermion library and select plugins pre-installed.
+The Docker image provides a virtual environment configured with OpenFermion and select plugins pre-installed.
 The Docker installation can be run on any operating system (yes, even Windows).

 Developer install